VELIKII-DIVAN/parleur-js/readme.md

 1. Parse the string "var ".
 2. Parse the name of our variable.
 3. Parse the string " = ".
-4. Parse the value of our variable, which we assume is always a whole number.
+4. Parse the value of our variable, which we assume is a whole number.

 We can use the built in rules to achieve this.
 The implementation looks like:
 ```javascript